jaslloyd/react-hooks/README _useEffect.md

 # React Hooks: useEffect

-The useEffect Hook lets you preform side effects in function components.
-If you're familiar with React class components you can think of useEffect Hook as `componentDidMount`, `componentDidUpdate` and `componentWillUnmount` combined.
-While it is not really the best thing to associate old lifecycle methods to the useEffect hook I realized it is the best way when you just start learning them.
-When you use useEffect, it tells React that your component needs to do something _after_ render.
-By default useEffect runs after first render and after every update, there are ways to control it.
-This is one first gotchas you will run into.

 useEffect Summary

+- Lets you preform side effects in function components.
+- useEffect is `componentDidMount`, `componentDidUpdate` and `componentWillUnmount` combined.
 - It runs something _after_ render!
 - By default it runs after first render and after every update, (there are ways to contorl it)
 - Unlike `componentDidMount` or `componentDidUpdate`, effects scheduled with `useEffect` don’t block the browser from updating the screen.